Vietnam.vn - Nền tảng quảng bá Việt Nam

 Meta recently launched a new AI application.
 The idea is that AI-generated content should not only be in private conversations but also appear in news feeds.
 Photo: Bloomberg.

-Nearly half of teens in a 2024 Pew Research Center survey said social media has had a negative impact on their generation, up from 32% in 2022.
+Nearly half of teens surveyed by the Pew Research Center in 2024 said social media has had a negative impact on their generation, up from 32% in 2022.
 Many are ditching dating apps and instead turning to book clubs, running groups, or meet-up apps to find real friends.
 They crave direct, spontaneous, and spontaneous interactions, Business Insider noted.

-Social media lets us surf the lives of thousands of people at once, but the connections are often superficial.
+Social media allows us to surf the lives of thousands of people at once, but the connections are often superficial.
 Even with an AI friend at our fingertips, it’s a low-input form of interaction that can’t replace real connection.

 Meta's billion-dollar gambles to pull people further away from each other